berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

     - Variables and functions should be kept private
     - Variables that can be edited in the editor should have a tooltip

+For this lab we have a few systems already in place in `Assets > Prefabs > System`.
+Take a look and figure out how each script works.
+1. **MouseInput**: tracks the mouse input and acts as an attack where the mouse left clicks.
+2. **Score**: updates the score and changes a very simple UI.

-You have a lot of creative freedom here.
-You can take that and run with it or you can follow the more chunked up, bare minimum steps below.
+**You have a lot of creative freedom here on out.
+You can take that and run with it or you can follow the more chunked up, bare minimum steps below.**

 ### Creating the Enemies
-We will be creating two enemy types, a good and bad.
+First off, we need a enemies to interact with.
+We will be creating two enemy types: a good and bad.
 If **the good Enemy** is clicked on, the player will be awarded with points, but if the player clicks on **the bad Enemy**, points will be deducted.
-Similar to Fruit Ninja, where you get points for slicing fruits, but lose the game if you hit a bomb."
+Similar to Fruit Ninja, where you get points for slicing fruits, but lose the game if you hit a bomb.
+However, the point
 - Create a serializable variable named despawnTime.
 This determines how long an enemy will stay active if the player doesn’t click on it.
 Give it a value in the inspector.
 - In the Update function, compare the despawnTime with the elapsedTime to determine whether or not the enemy should be active.

-First off, we need an enemy to interact with.
 - In the Hierarchy window, right click and select *2D Object* > *Sprites > Square (or Circle)*
 - Edit the sprite using the **SpriteRenderer** component if you want
     - Click the circle next to *Sprite* in the inspector